Home Articles FAQ Site Map

 The court clerks can't give you legal advice, and the court cannot help you collect money from your debtor.
 Oh no!

 You know someone will buy your judgment for cash.
 You spend many hours searching the internet and talk with, and email lots of people.
-You send a copy of your judgment to many people, and the most anyone is willing to pay for your judgment is a few cents on the dollar.
+You send a copy of your judgment to many people, and the most likely the most anyone is willing to pay for your judgment is a few cents on the dollar.
 Oh no!

 2) Try to enforce your own judgment.
 You will need to read a lot.
 You also must have your checkbook ready, as you must pay courts and sheriffs.
 You also may have to pay process servers, lawyers, private investigators, or detective web sites.
 And results are not guaranteed.
 The time and money you spend, may not result in getting you money.